galaxyproject/gravity/README.rst

       # This is an advanced option that is only needed when proxying to remote interactive tool container that cannot be reached through the local network.
       # reverse_proxy: false

+      # Extra environment variables and their values to set when running the service.
+A dictionary where keys are the variable
+      # names.
+      # environment: []

     # Configuration for tusd server (https://github.com/tus/tusd).
     # The ``tusd`` binary must be installed manually and made available on PATH (e.g in galaxy's .venv/bin directory).
     tusd: